ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 A **dependent** variable is one that *does* depend on the other variables.
 Often times, but not exclusively, this is a variable that you get from doing calculations.
 :::

-Often times in the lab manual we will ask you to plot "this vs. that."
-When asked to plot something with that format that means plot "dependent variable vs independent variable".
+Often times in the lab manual we will ask you to plot &ldquo;this vs. that.&rdquo; When we ask you to plot something with this format, that means plot &ldquo;dependent variable vs. independent variable.&rdquo;

 ## Creating a Good Graph